18:00 - 19:00

 May Morris and her father, William Morris, believed passionately in the importance of buildings as monuments to art and civilisation.
 Founded by William Morris in 1877, the Society for the Protection of Ancient Buildings was formed in response to the destructive work of many Victorian architects whose enthusiasm for harmful restoration caused irreparable damage to not only the building itself, but contributed to a profound loss of heritage.

-Hear from Tyler C. Lott at SPAB Scotland about the legacy of the organisation, the impact the SPAB has had on Britain’s Built Heritage, as well as top tips for a positive and practical approach to building conservation in the 21st century.
+Hear from Tyler C. Lott at the SPAB about the legacy of the organisation, the impact the SPAB has had on Britain’s built heritage, as well as top tips for a positive and practical approach to building conservation in the 21st century.

 About Tyler C. Lott

-Tyler C. Lott, MSc is Scottish Officer for SPAB.
-She is an architectural conservator specialising in materials conservation, conservation technology, and appropriate and sensitive adaptive reuse of historical structures.
-Lott currently serves on the Edinburgh Traditional Building Forum and is passionate about promotion and education of traditional skills.
+Tyler C. Lott, MSc is the Scotland Officer for SPAB.
+She is a project manager and architectural conservator specialising in materials conservation, conservation technology, and appropriate and sensitive adaptive reuse of historical structures.
+She currently serves on the BEFS Board and on the Edinburgh Traditional Building Forum.
+She is passionate about promotion and education of traditional skills and the advancement of women in construction-related fields.

 As long as there is space on the event, we usually allow you to book for both yourself and a guest.
 When completing the booking form, you will be asked to select the number of people and put in your own details on the first page, then to put in your second person's details on the next page.
 The event fee shown on each of these pages is for the individual person - you will be shown the total amount due once you get to the summary page.